 - MLS laser therapy.
 This newest treatment with laser can reduce inflammation and heal your injury more quickly than other methods.

-Surgery may be required to repair and tighten the damaged ligaments.
+- Surgery.
+Sometime surgery is required to repair and tighten the damaged ligaments.

 To make an appointment with the Foot and Ankle Center of Lake City, all us at 206-368-7000 or request an appointment online.